sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Priorities, nesting, and interrupt latency
 - Sharing data between an ISR and main code: `volatile`, atomics, and critical sections
 - Polling versus interrupts, and input debouncing
-- Measuring and bounding response time
+- Measuring and bounding response time in simulated cycles

-**Worked example:** a button handler implemented first by polling and then by interrupt, with the response latency of each measured on real hardware.
+**Worked example:** a button handler implemented first by polling and then by interrupt, with the response latency of each measured in simulated cycles.

 [🗒️Lecture Notes (HTML)](../files/c/Week_51_Interrupts_and_Real_Time_Behavior.html)